sanderfrenken/battledom-site/content/presskit/index.md

 Using [GamePlayKit](https://developer.apple.com/documentation/gameplaykit), I was able to create a performant system that enabled me to control larger groups of units.
 Steering their behavior with different actions, I was enjoying myself guiding my armies through large maps, looking for enemies to defeat.

 It was this mechanic that I expanded upon, and led to the foundation of Battledom: a simple mobile RTS.
-For the resource management part I took my inspiration from various idle games, which I think fits well for a mobile RTS: one can easily pick and play for a couple of minutes, gather some resources, and come back later.
+For the resource management part I took my inspiration from various idle games, which I fits very well for a mobile RTS: one can easily pick and play for a couple of minutes, gather some resources, and come back later.

-In Q4 2024 Battledom was nearing completion, at least mechanic wise.
-At this stage, play testing has started and the focus is on adding additional content.
+In Q1 2025 Battledom was nearing completion, at least mechanic wise.
+Since then, play testing has started and the focus is on adding additional content.

 ## Features